anakamuro/project_1/README.md

        computer: totalW.appendChild(win)
        }
        }
-As a user, the computer can hide the second card which the player will become more difficulty to guess how many points the computer will get.

 As a user, the player can bet money and it starts from $500.
 If the money becomes 0, the game is over.

       function bet(money){
        deduct bet money from all the money player have
        change all the money player have on the screen
        show bet money on the screen
        }

+3.

 As a user, the player can see the score board of the money which the player got by winning.

       function score(){
        add to the overall the money that player have. display to the screen how much the user have.
        }
 As a user, the player can see the champion cup if the money of the player got went over $5000.

+       function showCup(){
+        if(money > 5000){
+         cup.style.display = "block";
+        }
+       }